U.S. flag

 RUS Electric Program Finances Energy Efficiency and Conservation Program Loans

 The RUS Electric Program recently established a loan program to help electric cooperatives reach out to consumers and businesses.
-In a News Release dated October 23, 2014, Agriculture Secretary Tom Vilsack announced that USDA had funded its first two loans under the new Energy… [Read More]
+In a News Release dated October 23, 2014, Agriculture Secretary Tom Vilsack announced that USDA had funded its first two loans under the… [Read More]

 R.C.
 Thomas Hydroelectric Station